Uber Technologies Inc. [UBER] stock Initiated by MoffettNathanson analyst, price target now $47

 MoffettNathanson have made an estimate for Uber Technologies Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on January 30, 2023.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $31 to $33.
 The new note on the price target was released on January 09, 2023, representing the official price target for Uber Technologies Inc. stock.
 Previously, the target price had yet another raise to $38, while Jefferies analysts kept a Buy rating on UBER stock.

-The Average True Range (ATR) for Uber Technologies Inc. is set at 1.53, with the Price to Sales ratio for UBER stock in the period of the last 12 months amounting to 2.27.
-The Price to Book ratio for the last quarter was 11.00.
-Price to Free Cash Flow for UBER in the course of the last twelve months was 107.50 with Quick ratio for the last quarter at 1.00.
+The Average True Range (ATR) for Uber Technologies Inc. is set at 1.45, with the Price to Sales ratio for UBER stock in the period of the last 12 months amounting to 2.17.
+The Price to Book ratio for the last quarter was 9.13, with the Price to Cash per share for the same quarter was set at 2.08.
+Price to Free Cash Flow for UBER in the course of the last twelve months was 177.65 with Quick ratio for the last quarter at 1.00.

 UBER Stock Performance Analysis:

-Uber Technologies Inc. [UBER] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.37.
-With this latest performance, UBER shares gained by 19.77% in over the last four-week period, additionally plugging by 15.32% over the last 6 months – not to mention a drop of -4.95% in the past year of trading.
+Uber Technologies Inc. [UBER] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.79.
+With this latest performance, UBER shares gained by 10.27% in over the last four-week period, additionally plugging by 16.34% over the last 6 months – not to mention a rise of 3.12% in the past year of trading.

 Insight into Uber Technologies Inc. Fundamentals: